 Caroline comes to MiracleFeet with a background in the monitoring and evaluation of international development activities.
 She has provided managerial and technical support for evaluations of projects in public health, the water sector, public diplomacy, and civil society all over the world.
 She has lived and worked abroad in numerous countries including Jordan, Syria, and Hungary.
 Caroline holds a BA in Political Science from Davidson College.

-Christie brings to MiracleFeet significant experience in global health, project management, and nonprofit administration as the Monitoring, Evaluation and Research Specialist.
+Christie brings to MiracleFeet significant experience in global health, project management, and nonprofit administration as the Deputy Director of Programs.
 Her previous roles include development coordinator at The Rotary Foundation and executive director of the Ashraya Initiative for Children in Pune, India.
 Christie has conducted research in Haiti and Kenya and holds a bachelor’s degree from Emory University and a master’s degree in public health from University of North Carolina-Chapel Hill.
 Christie resides in Carrboro, North Carolina.

 Noé was born and grew up in Madagascar, Africa, where he received a B.S. in Accounting from Institut National des Sciences Comptables et Administration d’Entreprises, INSCAE.
 He also has a Master’s Degree in Management from the Université Paris XII, France.
 Noé previously worked at Illinois State University (ISU) where he taught a range of project management, monitoring and evaluation-oriented classes for Management Development International, an international professional development program.
 Prior to his relocation to the U.S., he worked in Madagascar for Population Services International, a Washington D.C-based global health organization.
 He also worked as a consultant for an independent market research firm operating in the Indian Ocean Islands.
 Noé now brings his expertise in project management and health programming to MiracleFeet, where he serves as the Assistant Program Manager for Francophone Africa region.
 In his spare time, he enjoys spending time with his family and playing with his two little children, running and reading books.
 He speaks Malagasy, French, and English.